phac-nml/gasclustering/README.md

 # Genomic Address Service Clustering Workflow

 This workflow takes provided JSON-formatted MLST profiles and converts them into a phylogenetic tree with associated flat cluster codes for use in [Irida Next](https://github.com/phac-nml/irida-next).
-The workflow also generates a interactive tree for visualization.
+The workflow also generates an interactive tree for visualization.

 # Input